Interactive Brokers Review 2022

 - The Trader Workstation trading platform is robust and comes with a whole range of tools.

-- You have a huge range of markets and instruments to choose from, including penny stocks, foreign stocks and gold futures.
+- You have a huge range of markets and instruments to choose from, including penny stocks, foreign stocks plus spot gold and gold futures.
 You can also buy in bitcoin (BTC) and bitcoin futures.

 - There is a comprehensive education and research centre, with a number of videos, webinars, and tutorials to help you get to grips with the software.